 That means making sure your site loads quickly, which can affect search rankings.
 Moreover, given the fast-paced nature of the modern-day lifestyle, people are less patient now when it comes to web page loading times.

 Don’t forget to make your website mobile-friendly as well.
 Considering a large chunk of all web traffic originates from mobile devices, neglecting to optimize for mobile performance can be detrimental to your business.

 One of the more technical SEO issues you might encounter is ignoring HTTP status.
 Your website runs the risk of experiencing errors (such as Error 404).
 In turn, search engines fail to locate your website, directly reducing the amount of traffic it receives.
 Other things that can impact your HTTP status is having broken internal and external links within your site as well as having broken internal images.

 11. Disregarding Analytics

 Monitoring your analytics is one of the SEO best practices you can use to improve your website’s overall performance.
-Analytics allow you to see, in number, what’s working and what’s not.
+Analytics allows you to see, in numbers, what’s working and what’s not.
 When you have such data on-hand, you can use it to inform and adjust your SEO strategies.
 Google itself already provides you with useful tools — Google Analytics and Google Search Console.